Planning & building control

 Once you have found out what applications to make and what permissions you need to be granted, you may apply for planning approval.
 If you have any questions relating to these decisions or how to complete your application, please contact us.

 The online process guides you through applications with help available at each stage.
 You can save your work and break away at any time.
 As soon as you submit an online application you get a reference number and we receive an email notifying us so that we can begin to process it.

-These application forms are in our Building regulations approval section.
+These application forms are in our Building Control section.